bugdisclose/chaoscrapy/README.md

 # chaoscrapy
-Written program to scrap all the bug bounty target in a single file.
-It can help you analyse all the bug bounty target in a single shot.
+Written program to scrape all the bug bounty target in a single file to take them down in a single shot.

 Credit: https://chaos.projectdiscovery.io/#/